MustardOS/mustardos.github.io/release/progress/goose.md

 * Added LR glyphs to default theme
 * Added Ludicrous N64 core to `extra` repo
 * Added MAC retrieval from interface otherwise from stored MAC
-* Added main menu launch to mux modules
 * Added main menu launch to muX modules
 * Added manual loading to collections and history
 * Added menu short release combo to hotkey reader
 * Added method to hide storage menu item if SD2 is not present
 * Added method to refresh config on save
 * Added method to reload network module before connection
-* Added method to skip last play if frontend module is specified outside of default start
+* Added method to skip last play if specified outside of default start
 * Added `min_freq` and `max_freq` for device specific `ondemand` governor
 * Added missing names to the lookup tables
 * Added modified GPU parameters to TUI devices